When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Arrange a Time

-Two hours is an excellent time to shoot for.
-This gives you ample time for some games, opening presents, and serving the cake.
-Before the party, create a flexible schedule that you can work with to get things ready.
+Two hours is the sweet spot.
+This gives you ample time for games, opening presents, and serving the cake.
+Create a flexible schedule before the party to keep things moving.

 Naptime

 Don’t plan a party that takes place during or near naptime.
 You want your little one to be happy and present, not cranky and throwing tantrums.
-Most one-year-olds nap during the afternoon, so plan the party for either before or after (1).
+Most one-year-olds nap in the afternoon, so plan the party for before or after (1).

 2. Guests

-Be mindful of how many people you’re inviting.
-Too many could make your little one shy or uncomfortable, which can lead to tantrums and meltdowns.
+Be mindful of your guest count.
+Too many people can make your little one shy or uncomfortable, leading to meltdowns.

-If you invite kids of different ages, plan small activities they can engage in like drawing or painting.
+If you invite kids of different ages, plan activities they can engage in, like drawing or painting, to keep them occupied.

 3. Focus on Photos

-You want lots of pretty photos of the birthday girl, so a good idea is to plan picture time at the beginning of the party before the guests arrive.
-Then that’s out of the way, and your little one can enjoy her party.
+You want beautiful photos of the birthday girl, so plan picture time before the guests arrive.
+This gets the formal shots out of the way while she is fresh and clean.

 4. Know Your Theme

-Deciding on a theme can also keep you organized.
-You know which decorations to buy and have a clear image of what you’re trying to create.
-Even if you’re just doing something small, decide on whether it’s pretty in pink or minimalistic white and greens.
+Deciding on a theme keeps you organized.
+It helps you decide which decorations to buy and gives you a clear vision.
+Even if you are doing something small, decide whether it is “pretty in pink” or “minimalistic green.”

 5. Ask for Help

-Unless you’re Superwoman, don’t try to do everything by yourself.
-Enlist some help from family and friends, or get the pros in.
+Unless you are Superwoman, do not try to do everything yourself.
+Enlist help from family and friends or hire professionals.

-If you’re too stressed, it can affect your experience and how much fun your child has (2).
+If you are too stressed, it affects your experience and dampens the fun for your child (2).

 FAQs

-Popular themes include floral, princess, fairy, and animal motifs.
-Choose a theme that reflects your child’s personality or something they enjoy.
+Popular themes include “Berry First Birthday,” “Wild One,” floral motifs, and “Winter Onederland.”
+Choose a theme that reflects your child’s personality or a play on words regarding their age.

-A baby’s first birthday is a significant milestone marking the end of the first year of growth and development.
-It’s more about celebrating the parents’ journey too.
+A baby’s first birthday is a significant milestone marking the end of the first year of growth.
+While the baby won’t remember it, the celebration honors the parents’ hard work and gathers loved ones to create memories.

-Choose simple, easy-to-eat foods like fruit slices, cheese cubes, and small sandwiches for a one-year-old’s birthday party.
-Ensure the food is safe for little ones and consider any allergies.
+Choose simple finger foods like fruit slices, cheese cubes, yogurt pouches, and small sandwiches.
+Ensure the food is cut into safe sizes to prevent choking and be mindful of any guest allergies.

-Yes, babies can eat cake on their first birthday, but in moderation.
-You can opt for a healthy cake alternative or a small portion of a regular cake for the baby to enjoy.
+Yes, babies can eat cake on their first birthday in moderation.
+Many parents opt for a “smash cake” with reduced sugar or a healthier alternative like a banana-based cake for the baby to enjoy.

 What Do You Wear to a Baby’s First Birthday Party?